bsc-performance-tools/wxparaver/docs/wxparaver_help_contents/sphinx/2.paraver_toolset/source/paraver_toolset.quick_reference.rst

 * .. option:: -thread_calls[:type1[-type2],...]

-  Shows stats of the calls made by thread, filtering by type or ranges of types.
+  Shows statistics of the calls made by thread, filtering by type or ranges of types.
 This info is generated in file <trace_in>.calls.info.

 * .. option:: -exclusive_times